 - Berserk Button: Insulting Vandal Savage, she hits Stein hard for dissing Savage.

 - Bitch in Sheep's Clothing: Gorgeous exterior and cultured but she's every bit as nasty as Vandal Savage, she's working to create a Soviet version of Firestorm and each attempt kills every human guinea pig she's used.

-- Brainy Brunette: And a Hot Scientist to boot.
+- Brainy Brunette: And a scientist to boot.

 - Composite Character: Her ally Mikhail Arkadin's role as the Soviet Firestorm in the comics was fused into her.

 - The Dragon: She is Savage's main ally in The '80s.

 - Drunk on the Dark Side: Quite enjoys herself after becoming Firestorm after forcing Stein to merge with her.